 Is There A Non-Addictive Alternative To Anxiolytics?

-Yes and no. That is, not all drugs that are prescribed by clinicians for anxiety or panic attacks have a high addiction potential.
+Yes and no. That is, not all drugs prescribed by clinicians for anxiety or panic attacks have a high addiction potential.

-Both have a much lower potential for abuse and addiction, compared to anxiolytics like benzodiazepines (“benzos”) and ‘z’ drugs like Ambien, the brand name for zolpidem.
+Both have a much lower potential for misuse and addiction, compared to anxiolytics like benzodiazepines (“benzos”) and ‘z’ drugs like Ambien, the brand name for zolpidem.

-However, because these drugs work differently in the brain, it’s possible one may be more helpful than another for treating or otherwise reducing a person’s anxiety.
+However, because these drugs work differently in the brain, one may be more helpful than another for treating or otherwise reducing a person’s anxiety.

-Your treatment plan for an anxiety disorder, or related mental health condition, can be best discussed with a healthcare provider who has knowledge of your medical history.
+Your treatment plan for an anxiety disorder, or related mental health condition, can be best discussed with a healthcare provider who knows your medical history.

 What Is The Treatment For Anxiolytic (Anxiety Medication) Addiction?